 Through hands-on projects in real-world settings, D-Lab students can make a difference in the lives of people living in poverty.
 They give real substance to the MIT commitment to solve hard problems in service to the world.

 D-Lab class team projects are defined by community partners and social ventures around the world - we don't always know what is needed, but they do; and you, the student, have technical knowledge and skills to contribute to that work.
 Rest assured, we didn't make up the projects ourselves, and we assume no spherical cows at D-Lab.
 You won't create something we never think about again after the semester ends.
 Your work here matters.
+Find out more about recent student projects here.

 D-Lab courses are taught by faculty and lecturers from across the Institute – from engineering to architecture and planning to management.
 At the same time, our classes feature instructors from a rich range of backgrounds – an instructor could be a social entrepreneur, an industrial designer, a humanitarian aid worker, a public school teacher, an engineer, a social scientist, or a coastal ecologist.
 Our instructors have taken many paths through their careers and bring complex, fascinating work and life experiences to the classroom.